Liza Johnson: Biography

 Johnson was born in Portsmouth, Ohio, in 1970.
 She attended Williams College in Williamstown, Massachusetts, graduating with a B.A. in Visual Arts in 1992.
 She then went to the University of California, San Diego, where she received her MFA in 1995.

-Her narrative shorts and experimental videos have screened in Berlin, Rotterdam, and many other international festivals and fine arts venues.
-Her video installations have been shown in Artists Space in New York, the ICA in Philadelphia, Cineboords in Rotterdam, and Mass MoCA and WCMA in Massachusetts.
-She has also published critical writing on art and film, and has curated a number of museum exhibitions and festival programs.
-Along with her collection of short films, Johnson has directed five feature films, including Return (2011), Hateship, Loveship (2013), Elvis & Nixon (2016), and the critically divisive Saving Bikini Bottom: The Sandy Cheeks Movie (2024).
+Her narrative films and experimental videos have screened in Berlin, Rotterdam Film Festival, at the Cannes Film Festival, and many other international festivals, the Museum of Modern Art in New York City, and other fine arts venues.

+Her video installations have been shown in Artists Space in New York, the Institute of Contemportary Art (ICA) in Philadelphia, Cineboords in Rotterdam, Mass MoCA and WCMA in Massachusetts.

+Johnson has also published academic and critical writing on art and film, and has curated a number of museum exhibitions and festival programs, including a Mix NYC Queer Experimental Film and Video Festival at Anthology Film Archives and Through Afghan Eyes: Culture in Conflict 1987-1992 at the Asia Society Museum in New York City.

+Along with her collection of short films, Johnson has directed five feature films, including Return (2011) starring Linda Candellini, Hateship, Loveship (2013), Elvis & Nixon (2016), and Saving Bikini Bottom: The Sandy Cheeks Movie (2024).

 In 2025, Netflix released Shondaland's The Residence, of which Johnson served as director for the first four episodes.
+That year, Johnson also directed The Diplomat on Netflix.

+Awards and honors

+In 2010, deCordova Sculpture Park and Museum awarded Liza Johnson the $25,000 Rappaport Prize, awarded to a contemporary artist.

+In 2011, Johnson's film, Return, starring Linda Cardellini, was selected for the Director's Fortnight at the Cannes Film Festival, the only American film to be honored at the Director's Fortnight that year.

+In 2026, Johnson was nominated for the Directors Guild of America (DGA) Award for Outstanding Achievement in a Dramatic Series for her work directing the Netflix show The Diplomat.